pg-liudong/mybatis-log-plus-usage/README.md

 - **Manually capture SQL**：Select the console SQL log and right-click the capture SQL menu to recover SQL.

+- **Format window**：You can paste the SQL log into the log window and click format to restore SQL.

 # Demo

 <a href="https://github.com/pg-liudong/mybatis-log-plus-usage">